 (This post contains affiliate links.
 Read more here.)

-Tuna Pasta Salad
+The Best Tuna Pasta Salad

 I love a good summer salad.
-One that’s full of fresh veggies, herbs and delicious flavor.
+One that’s full of fresh veggies, herbs, and delicious flavor.

 And if there happens to be some lean protein and pasta in there – even better!
 Seriously, think about it - you’ve got yourself a well-balanced meal all in one big bowl!

-And that’s what we’re talking about today… Tuna Pasta Salad with Green Beans!
+So, that’s what we’re talking about today… Tuna Pasta Salad with Green Beans!

 - Veggies – Check